Compiling and Installing Custom PHP Modules in ServBay

 andphp-config

-. - Correctly enable the module: Edit or create
+). - Correctly enable extensions—create or update

 .ini